ferpar/marsRover-IronHAck-PreWork/README.md

     -Bonus - Moving Backwards           complete    No
     -Bonus - Validate Inputs            complete    No

+    -Extra - separate matrix creation
+            from rendering.             complete

-    -Bonus - Obstacles                  not begun
+    -Bonus - Obstacles (randomize)      not begun
     -Bonus - Other Rovers               not begun

-If time allows, adding some kind of graphics / interface in place of the barebones html would be fine.
+    -Extra - Graphical Display          text-based
+    -Extra - UI Controls                complete
+    -Extra - Key controls "wasd"        complete

+Game concepts:

+    -Achieve goals in a limited time
+        --> Possibly pickup certain items ala "Packman"

+    Multiplayer:
+        a) Second player needs to intercept first one before achieving said goal (controls other than wasd) --> Modify abilities of each role to make for a more engaging experience
+        b) Players must beat each other at picking up the most items --> Bots "trying to intercept" players could be added